THUtigerhfj/VideoEditor/README.md

 - Sketch reference is shape-conditioned and fitted to the original frame-0 target bbox at scale `1.0`.
 - AnyDoor pre-inpaint is disabled by default.
+- AnyDoor receives the original video frame-0 target mask as its target mask.
 - CogVideoX uses `conditioning_video_mode=full_video`.
 - The original video target mask sequence is kept for propagation and editing.
 - This is closer to the older “twist/fit into original video mask” behavior.
 It can be more stable when the replacement sketch has nearly the same silhouette as the original object, but it gives less room for background completion inside the mask.
+- Important limitation: AnyDoor is generative replacement, not strict alpha-mask paste.
+Even when the reference mask, AnyDoor target mask, and CogVideoX frame-0 mask are identical, AnyDoor may still alter the object silhouette or orientation inside the target bbox.

 ## Sketch Reference Workflow